therion23/KatanaHacking/USB.md

 ### 0x02 - Error (response only)

 - Returns Length 10 (sometimes only 2).
 The first Data byte is the command that failed.
+There is possibly a distinction in response codes between invalid commands and invalid Data sent to a valid command.

 ### 0x07 - System information